SAP-samples/teched2025-AD161/exercises/ex2/README.md

 directive is resolved via the dependency in _xtravels/package.json_ and eventually points to the API package in the _apis_ folder.

-We put a projection on the external `Flights` entity, where we directly add fields of the associated entities `Airlines` (via association `airline`) and `Airports` (via associations `origin` and `departure`).
-In addition, we put a simple projection on the external entity `Supplements`.
+A projection is defined on top of the external `Flights` entity.
+Some fields of the associated entities `Airlines` and `Airports`are directly added to the projection via associations `airline`, `origin`, and `destination`.
+In addition, a simple projection is defined on top of the external entity `Supplements`.
-Each access to flights and supplements from any part of the xtravels app is through these projections.
+Each access to flights and supplements from any part of the xtravels app is made via these projections.